integreat-io/map-transform/README.md

 #### `alt(pipeline)` operation

-The alt operation will apply the pipeline it is given when the data already in the pipeline is `undefined`.
+The alt operation will apply the pipelines in turn until it gets a value, meaning that if the first pipeline returns `undefined`, it will try the next and so on.
 This is how you provide default values in MapTransform.
 The pipeline may be as simple as a `value()` operation, a dot notation path into the source data, or a full pipeline of several operations.

-When given an array, the `alt` operation will treat it as a value and do nothing, as it is not an `undefined` value.
-To provide the `alt` operation to every item in the array, please use the `iterate` operation.
+Note that when the return value is an array, it is treated as a value, as it is not an `undefined` value.
+To provide the `alt` operation to every item in the array, use the `iterate` operation.

 ```javascript
 import { alt, transform, functions } from 'map-transform'